randomcoww/homelab/README.md

 ### Recovery

 Terraform needs access to a state file on AWS S3 to run.
-If both gateways are down and resources need to be generated using terraform, WAN access can be enabled in the client as follows:
+If both gateways are down and resources need to be generated using terraform, WAN access can be enabled in the client as follows

 ```
 nmcli c up wan